Anything-Minecraft-Team/anything-minecraft/docs/server/guides/software/picking.md

 ### Modded Software

 If you want to play with mods you will need a modded server software.
 There are a few of these but the most popular/still updated ones are [Fabric](https://fabricmc.net) and [Forge](https://files.minecraftforge.net/net/minecraftforge/forge).
-There are mod versions of plugins but not as much of a wide variety, hybrid servers are better for this which will be talked about later in this article.
+There are mod versions of plugins but not as much of a wide variety, hybrid servers (explained below) are better for this.
 [Fabric](https://fabricmc.net) is more commonly used for servers with mods that act as plugins.

 ### Hybrid Software